Base URLhttps://api.sigill.ai

 POST/tsa/restampJWT / API key

 Archival restamp per RFC 3161 §4.
-Hashes the existing TSR bytes (not the original file) and stamps them with a new TSA, creating a timestamp chain.
-Use before a TSA certificate expires.
+Hashes the existing TSR bytes (not the original file) and stamps them with standard RFC 3161 timestamping, creating a timestamp chain.
+Responses carrying a qualified policy are rejected on this standard-only route.
+Use before a timestamp authority certificate expires.

 Request body